After Tooth Extraction

 After the tooth is extracted you may feel some pain and experience some swelling.
 An ice pack or an unopened bag of frozen peas or corn applied to the area will keep swelling to a minimum.
 Take pain medications as prescribed.
 The swelling should peak in 2-3 days and begin to subside.

 Use the pain medication as directed.
 Call the office if the medication doesn’t seem to be working.
 If antibiotics are prescribed, continue to take them for the indicated length of time, even if signs and symptoms of infection are gone.
 Drink lots of fluid and eat nutritious soft food on the day of the extraction.
 You can eat normally as soon as you are comfortable, but please avoid nuts, chips, seeds and popcorn for 2 weeks.

 It is important to resume your normal dental routine after 24 hours.
 This should include brushing your teeth at least twice a day.
 This will speed healing and help keep your mouth fresh and clean.

-After a few days you will feel fine and can resume your normal activities.
-If you have heavy bleeding, severe pain, continued swelling for 2-3 days, or a reaction to the medication, call our office at 214-618-3070.
+If you have heavy bleeding, severe pain, continued swelling past 2-3 days, or a reaction to the medication, call our office at 214-618-3070.